 Our carefully selected modules will give you the chance to explore and develop your specialist training.

-Your first year focuses on introductory acting, voice, articulation, singing and and movement.
-You explore your own creativity and responsiveness to other actors.
+Your first year focuses on introductory acting, voice, articulation, singing, movement and contextual studies.
+You explore your own creativity through co-operation, responsiveness to others and the ensemble.
 During your first year you will:

-Your second year focuses on a variety of texts and acting style while continuing to develop character.
+Your second year is a journey of maturation as the focus moves from improvisation to text, and from the examination of self to the exploration of character.
 We put emphasis on integrating vocal, movement and singing skills into a role and the opportunity to build your own characters independently is combined with honing these technical skills.
 During your second year you will:

-Your third year focuses on the demands of professional performance before graduation and entry into the industry.
-You perform a wide variety of plays to extend your repertoire as well as work with experienced industry professionals in recorded media.
+Your final year focuses on the demands of professional performance before graduation and entry into the industry.
+Throughout the year you will:

 £9,250Additional costs for materials and field trips of up to approximately £650 per academic year.
 Equipment lists are reviewed annually.